impredicative/irc-url-title-bot/README.md

 To use with multiple servers, use an instance per server.

 ### Configuration
-Prepare a private `secrets.env` environment file using the sample below:
+Prepare a private `secrets.env` environment file using the sample below.
 ```ini
 IRC_PASSWORD=YourActualPassword
 ```